awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-grant-access.md

 ## Grant access to the query editor<a name="gsg-query-cluster-configure"></a>

-To access the Amazon Redshift query editor, you need permission\.
+To use the Amazon Redshift query editor, you need permission\.
 To enable access, attach the `AmazonRedshiftQueryEditor` and `AmazonRedshiftReadOnlyAccess` IAM policies to the IAM user that you use to access your cluster\.

 If you have already created an IAM user to access Amazon Redshift, you can attach the `AmazonRedshiftQueryEditor` and `AmazonRedshiftReadOnlyAccess` policies to that user\.
 If you haven't created an IAM user yet, create one and attach the policies to the IAM user\.